Can you visit an urgent care for Pink Eye?

 Can I get an online prescription for Pink Eye?

-Possibly.
+Yes!
+It is possible to get a prescription for pink eye but it does require a diagnosis from a licensed healthcare provider.
 If you are in Arizona, you can start a virtual appointment with Heavens Urgent Care and after your provider reviews your symptoms they will determine your treatment plan which may include a prescription.

 Virtual or In-Person Appointments